Soldie/braiins-os-Linus-Miner-BITCOIN/docs/index.md

 deactivate
 ```

+# Basic user's guide

-# AsicBoost support
+## AsicBoost support

-Braiins OS supports overt (version-rolling) AsicBoost in accordance with BIP310.
+Braiins OS supports overt (version-rolling) AsicBoost in accordance with [BIP310](https://github.com/bitcoin/bips/blob/master/bip-0310.mediawiki).

 Trying to use AsicBoost on pool that is not supporting it will result in error message (device will not start mining at all).

-## Antminer S9

-AsicBoost is **turned on by default** and can be turned off in the Services > CGMiner settings.

 Please note there is no automatic detection present at the moment, meaning AsicBoost can be only turned on/off manualy.

-## DragonMint T1
+**Antminer S9**: AsicBoost is **turned on by default** and can be turned off in the Services > CGMiner settings.

-AsicBoost is turned on by default and **cannot be turned off**.
+**DragonMint T1**: AsicBoost is turned on by default and **cannot be turned off**.
 The device is incapable of mining efficiently without AsicBoost.

-# Maintenance & troubleshooting

 ## Migrating from braiins OS to factory firmware